manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-db/oracle-db.md

-# Oracle Database Gold Image
+# Oracle Database

 ## Introduction

-This lab covers the preinstallation setup and postinstallation tasks for Oracle Database gold image.
-It also discusses the steps to deinstall Oracle Database and some troubleshooting scenarios and tips.
+This lab explains how to install Oracle Database on a VM or a compute instance running Linux.
+It explains some database concepts, preinstallation setup, and postinstallation checks.
+It also describes the steps to update listener configuration and to deinstall Oracle Database along with some troubleshooting scenarios and tips.

 ## Database concepts

 The error *`ORA-12505`* indicates that the listener is up and you can connect to it, but the listener could not connect with the database.
 The listener is aware of the database, but does not know whether the database is up because the listener has not received any notification from the database that the database is up.

-It may be due to the following reasons:
+It can be due to the various reasons:
- - the database is not started, that is, the instance is idle
+ - the database has not started, that is, the database instance is idle
  - the database is not registered with the listener because it started before the listener

-When a database starts, it registers itself with the listener if it is already running.
-If the listener is not running, the database does not register itself.
+When a database starts, it registers itself with the listener if the listener is already running.
+If the listener is not running, then the database does not register itself.
 When a listener starts, it does not go looking for databases that might register with it.

  > **Note:** If you try to connect to a wrong database using a wrong SID, then you get